Early Career Member Profiles

 Dr. Rathbone has been interested in electrodiagnostics, neuromuscular medicine and pain management since early in his training.
 In residency, he has developed skills in interventional pain management and electrodiagnostics.
 His research interests have focused on myofascial pain syndrome and quantitative electromyography.

-Dr. Alberto Aleman is a neurologist at the Children’s Hospital of Eastern Ontario.
+Dr. Alberto Aleman is a neurologist at the The Ottawa Hospital.
 Within the NMD4C, Dr. Aleman is a member of the Curriculum Development working group.

 Dr. Yaworski completed her undergraduate degree at Acadia University in Psychology and Neurosciences.
 Following this, she completed medical school at McMaster University and residency in Pediatric Neurology at the University of Alberta.